JohnCoene/javascript-for-r/_book/4-16-shiny-input.md

 The diagram below attempts to summarize the various elements that were put together and used in the last application.

 It all starts from the `switchInput` function which generates the HTML defining the switch input and its initial state.
-In the `subscribe` method, an event listener checks for changes on this HTML element (`$(el).on('change', ...)`), every time it changes (check/uncheck) it fires the shiny `callback` which sends the value of the input obtained from `getValue` through the WebSocket.
-When the value of the input is changed from the server this value travels through the WebSocket to the front-end where `receiveMessage` uses `setValue` to programmatically change the check box which incidentally triggers the change event, and back we go.
+In the `subscribe` method, an event listener checks for changes on this HTML element (`$(el).on('change', ...)`), every time it changes (check/uncheck) it fires the Shiny `callback` which sends the value of the input obtained from `getValue` through the WebSocket.
+When the value of the input is changed from the server this value travels through the WebSocket to the front end where `receiveMessage` uses `setValue` to programmatically change the check box which incidentally triggers the change event, and back we go.

 <div class="figure" style="text-align: center">